 - Gross and fine motor delays: Motor skills are probably the most common concern among parents besides language skills, but again, there’s a huge range of normal for motor skills.
 As a general rule, it’s progress more than timing that’s important for picking up motor skills, but motor skills can also be affected by medical conditions, so talking to a pediatrician about concerns over motor skills can be especially helpful.

 Why do delays happen?

-Because every child is different, and comes with his own strengths and challenges, developmental delays can happen for an infinite number of reasons, and it often isn’t helpful to try to generalize them.
+Because every child is different, and comes with their own strengths and challenges, developmental delays can happen for an infinite number of reasons, and it often isn’t helpful to try to generalize them.
 Some delays are temporary, and just need a little extra support to move past, while other delays are more permanent.
 Early Intervention services are designed to help maximize a child’s potential growth and development, but the goals for each child might be different based on individual needs and challenges.

-In the case of hearing loss, for example, early identification, management, and early support can help a child maximize his potential language development.
+In the case of hearing loss, for example, early identification, management, and early support can help a child maximize their potential language development.
 On the other hand, medical problems like neurological or genetic disorders can lead to developmental delays with more complex causes, and might require more long-term support and interventions from a team of specialists and healthcare providers.